al946x/personal-portfolio/README.md

 # Personal Portfolio
 # Description
 This is my personal portfolio which has been created using React.
-The portfolio includes the following section: about, portfolio and contact.
+The portfolio includes the following sections: about, portfolio and contact.
 [Link to the deployed project](https://al946x.github.io/personal-portfolio/)

 #  Screenshot